 By connecting a Teradek Bolt 10K, I am always able to show Log images and LUT images on other monitors, especially on the DP’s monitor.
-This way, the DP doesn’t need to leave from the camera for checking the monitors and he can watch the image immediately.
+This way, the DP doesn’t need to leave the camera to check the monitors, and he can watch the image immediately.
 I can do this because I always keep QTake on my DIT cart – this means that even if there is another operator, all the images go through to my cart.

 Also, I always carry a Flashmate L-308X from Sekonic with me.
 It’s very convenient because I often go around to see every scene, and the small size makes it very easy to carry with me.
 This is a necessary item when I have discussions with the DP and lighting staff.